elixir-europe/sco-community/docs/pages/tools/index.md

 - H838 (KRASp.G12D [[[*Wang et al. (2019)*](https://pubmed.ncbi.nlm.nih.gov/31484165/)])
 - HCC827 (EGFR L858R mutation [[*Juchum et al. (2015)*](https://www.sciencedirect.com/topics/medicine-and-dentistry/hcc827-cell-line)])

 Data were generated using 10XGenomics v2 chemistry.
 The raw count table was provided without the association of the cell lines to each cell.
-We have assigned the cell line name to each cell via the similarity between single cell clusters and cell lines bulk data from CCLE database.
+We have assigned the cell line name to each cell via the similarity between single-cell clusters and cell lines bulk data from CCLE database.
 The annotated count table and the full procedure used for the annotation are present a figshare dataset [[doi.org/10.6084/m9.figshare.23274413.v1](https://doi.org/10.6084/m9.figshare.23274413.v1)]

-##### PC9 dataset
+##### PC9 lung cancer datasets
-In GEO NCBI repository are available single cell data on PC9 untreated lung cancer cell line done in two different labs, using both 10XGenomics and Drop-seq platforms and produced from in vitro culture or xenograph experiments.
+In NCBI's GEO repository are available single-cell data on PC9 untreated lung cancer cell line done in two different labs, using both 10XGenomics and Drop-seq platforms and produced from in vitro culture or xenograph experiments.

 - set1: GSM3972657 PC9 in vitro dropseq Chicago (2500 cells)
 - set2: GSM4494347 PC9 in vitro dropseq Chicago (12000 cells)